Vishal-1756/Telegram-Bot/README.md

 - Modular structure for easy addition of commands and features
 - SQLAlchemy database integration with comprehensive user tracking
+- Asynchronous MongoDB integration with Motor AsyncIO for NoSQL database operations
 - Asynchronous programming with uvloop for improved performance (automatically installed on non-Windows platforms)
 - Comprehensive logging system
 - User tracking functionality with join date and last seen tracking